 Through the Alberta Boehringer-Ingelheim Collaboration Fund, a partnership between Boehringer Ingelheim Canada Ltd. (BICL), the Government of Alberta, and the University Hospital Foundation (UHF), we are offering training programs at no cost to Metis Settlement members.

 These training programs will help Settlement members start careers in the health care field while providing services to their communities during their times of need.
 AHS will support students who complete the Emergency Medical Responder (EMR) training and licensing requirements, to apply for positions with AHS Emergency Medical Services (EMS) and possibly work in and around their own community.
-By providing interested community leaders and volunteers with courses, such as Psychological First Aide, they will be better equipped to support members in need and can complement the AHS Mental Health Support travelling program and related services.
-This training supports the Settlements in bolstering Medical First Response (MFR) programs by having trained community members to assist with emergency responses before, during, and after EMS arrives.
+By providing interested community leaders and volunteers with courses, such as Psychological First Aid, they will be better equipped to support members in need and can complement the AHS Mental Health Support travelling program and related services.
+This training supports the Settlements in bolstering Medical First Response (MFR) partnerships with AHS by having trained community members to assist with emergency responses before, during, and after EMS arrives.

 The following courses are available:

 This project aligns with the Indigenous Wellness Core and North Zone Operation’s strategic commitment to “Ways of Working.”
 That is, Listening, Understanding, Acting, and Being, with and for the Metis Settlements of Alberta to achieve health equity, as outlined in the Indigenous Health Commitments: Roadmap to Wellness.
-It also aligns with AHS’ Indigenous Talent Acquisition strategy, to recruit more Indigenous professionals in healthcare in response to the Truth and Reconciliation Commission’s (TRC) Call to Action #23.
+It also aligns with AHS’ Indigenous Talent Acquisition's commitment to recruit more Indigenous professionals in healthcare in response to the Truth and Reconciliation Commission’s (TRC) Call to Action #23.